Walking Grades and Fitness

 Day 2.
 Guided city tour and a visit to the Ethnographic museum, central market, walk along the shore of the Avacha Bay, second biggest natural harbor in the World.
 The museum's displays are devoted to the history of the region, its flora and fauna, the native peoples of Kamchatka and their ancient culture.
 You will learn about the ancient tribes that lived in Kamchatka thousands of years ago, about the discovery of this beautiful land by Russian explorers, the heroic history of Petropavlovsk-Kamchatsky.
 There are interesting exhibits on Kamchatka's nature: the Kronotsky Nature Reserve, Kamchatka's volcanoes, its wildlife and natural resources.
 You will see an exhibition of handicrafts by local artists.
 Stay in the same hotel.
 This day might be use for one-day excursions!

 Day 3.
 Early morning travel by 4 or 6WD bus to Milkovo settlement (approximate.
-300km from your hotel), visiting the local museum and old Cossack architecture.
-Drive north and camp near the Kamchatka River or stay in cabins in Kozyrevsk settlement.
+300km from your hotel), lunch.
+Drive north and stay in cabins in Kozyrevsk settlement.
 You will have a chance to try the Banya (Russian sauna).

 Day 4.
 Continue further north to a camp on the slopes of Tolbachik volcano (60 km over forest road).
 Tent camp.